nandandkl/floture/README.md

 ## ✨ Features

 - Upload an image of a flower to identify it.
-- Fast and accurate classification using a pre-trained machine learning model.
+- Flower classification using a pre-trained machine learning model.
 - Minimal and responsive UI design for desktop and mobile.
-- Email verification for secure user access (if implemented).
+- Email verification for secure user access.
 - Future-ready for expansion with more flower classes and features.

 ## 🌐 Demo